bitmovin/player-ios/README.md

 ```

 ### Using [Swift Package Manager](https://swift.org/package-manager/)
-The [Swift Package Manager](https://swift.org/package-manager/) is a tool for managing the distribution of Swift code.
+[Swift Package Manager](https://swift.org/package-manager/) is a tool for managing the distribution of Swift frameworks.
 It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.

 #### Using Xcode
 To integrate using Xcode 13, open your Project file and specify it in `Project > Package Dependencies` using the following URL: